 Cabarrus Brewing Company is the first full-scale craft brewery in Concord and Cabarrus County.
 The 15-barrel, three vessel brewhouse is located in the historic Gibson Mill in what once served as the warehouse for the Gibson Manufacturing Company.

 High Branch Brewing Co. is a family-owned brewery located in Concord.
-They produce Belgian-inspired and hop-forward ales with local ingredients.
+It produces Belgian-inspired and hop-forward ales with local ingredients.

 Ass Clown Brewing Company

-Ass Clown Brewing Company in Cornelius crafts 200 beers in its 9-barrel system—a far cry from its garage brewery roots.
+Ass Clown Brewing Company in Cornelius crafts 200 varieties of beer in its 9-barrel system—a far cry from its garage brewery roots.
 Owner Matt Glidden focuses on unique flavors made from high-quality ingredients.
 The name was inspired by a phrase that a friend of Glidden often used.